babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

     }
 ```
 ## Feature
 We need to select the appropriate *feature file* for the test scenario, for this example we will use `LoginFeature.swift` which already contains a number of sign in tests.
+To begin with copy the test into the feature file updating the scenario to follow the [XCTest-Gherkin](https://github.com/net-a-porter-mobile/XCTest-Gherkin) formatting, otherwise the code will fail to compile.
+For this example were writing a single test `scenario` though `XCTest-Gherkin` also supports `scenario outlines`.

+##### Exception
 Please **note** *that if you add a new Feature file, Xcode will automatically add the file to the default scheme causing it to be included in a Unit Test run, you will have to manually exclude it, or your PR will fail*.
-To begin with copy the test into the feature file ensuring you follow the `XCTest-Gherkin` formatting otherwise the code will fail to compile.

 ## Step Definitions
 ### Existing Step